 David Stewart was born on 24th October, 1378, the son of John, Earl of Carrick and heir to the throne, and Annabella Drummond.
 His grandfather was King Robert II, who was himself the grandson of Robert I the Bruce, being the son of Robert’s unfortunate daughter, Marjorie Bruce, who died in childbirth, aged only 19.

 As a highly ambitious younger brother, Robert Stewart, was a ruthless politician with designs on the throne for himself.
 Towards the end of his father’s reign – following his brother’s injury – he had been protector of the realm; and it seems he intended to keep the position for the duration of his brother’s reign.

 From 1393 Robert III tried to impose his own authority and rule for himself, but caused more division between the Highlands of the north and the Lowlands of the south; bribery and corruption were rife.

-In 1393 David married Elizabeth Dunbar, daughter of the Earl of March.
-However, they were close blood relations and had never obtained the required papal dispensation had arrived.
+In 1395 young David was married to Elizabeth Dunbar, daughter of the Earl of March.
+However, they were close blood relations and had married before the required papal dispensation had arrived.
 The couple were censured by the church and forced to live apart for two years – after which they would be allowed to remarry.
-They separated in 1397, although it is not clear whether an annulment was ever obtained.
+They separated in 1397.

 In April 1398 Robert III’s wife, Annabella, called a special council at which David, still only 19, was made Duke of Rothesay.
 It was the first ever creation of a duke in Scotland, and the title would, from that moment on, be borne by all heirs to the Scottish throne.
 He would also receive the title Earl of Atholl later in the same year.

 Annabella also had David named “Lieutenant of the Realm”, as a means of ensuring that David would succeed his increasingly frail father.
 This appointment essentially gave him the rule of Scotland, in his father’s place; although he was to consult with the full council, with his Uncle Robert as his primary advisor.